Conduct During an Election

 2. Who should I contact if a faculty or staff is making inappropriate or inaccurate comments about union representation of graduate students at Cornell or if CGSU/AFT/NYSUT is making inappropriate or inaccurate comments about union representation of graduate students at Cornell?

-- Union-Management Committee: A Union-Management Committee has been established to interpret and implement the Agreement between the Union and Cornell, with membership for the Union (CGSU/NYSUT/AFT) including four Cornell graduate students from CGSU, Michaela Brangan, Colin Clement, Maggie Gustafson, and Radu Parvulescu, AFT staff Victoria Miller, NYSUT staff Daniel Esakoff, and for Management (Cornell) Vice President and Chief Human Resources Officer Mary Opperman, Senior Director of Workforce Policy and Labor Relations Laurie Johnston, Senior Vice Provost and Dean Barbara Knuth, Associate Dean for Administration Jason Kahabka, and Associate Dean for Academic and Student Affairs Jan Allen.
-The main contacts for the UMC are Laurie Johnston at firstname.lastname@example.org and Victoria Miller at email@example.com.
+Union-Management Committee: A Union-Management Committee has been established to interpret and implement the Agreement between the Union and Cornell, with membership for the Union (CGSU/NYSUT/AFT) including Cornell graduate students from CGSU, AFT staff Matt Aber Towns, and NYSUT staff, but the names of all of these individuals for 2017-2018 have not been communicated to the University yet.
+For Management (Cornell), the members are Vice President and Chief Human Resources Officer Mary Opperman, Senior Director of Workforce Policy and Labor Relations Laurie Johnston, Senior Vice Provost and Dean Barbara Knuth, Associate Dean for Administration Jason Kahabka, and Associate Dean for Academic and Student Affairs Jan Allen.
+The main contacts for the UMC are Laurie Johnston at firstname.lastname@example.org and Matt Aber Towns email@example.com.

-- Concerns: Students with concerns about discussions regarding union representation of graduate students at Cornell should feel free to contact the UMC as above (via Laurie Johnston and Victoria Miller), and the issues will be discussed and resolutions identified, as appropriate, by the Union-Management Committee.
+Concerns: Students with concerns about discussions regarding union representation of graduate students at Cornell should feel free to contact the UMC as above (via Laurie Johnston and Matt Aber Towns), and the issues will be discussed and resolutions identified, as appropriate, by the Union-Management Committee.
 Please provide as much specific information about your concern as possible, to assist the Union-Management Committee with understanding the details.

 Go to main Table of Contents